Lance: Twilight of use

-In the American Civil War, the 6th Pennsylvania Cavalry Regiment was equipped with lances modeled after Napoleon Bonaparte's forces in France.
+In the American Civil War, the 6th Pennsylvania Cavalry Regiment and 1st California Cavalry Battalion were equipped with lances modeled after those of Napoleon Bonaparte's forces in France.
 American troops had never previously used the lance in combat.
+The 21st Texas Cavalry Regiment was a unit in Confederate service that was originally to be armed with lances, but it never received them and served as an ordinary cavalry regiment.
+The 21st Texas Cavalry Regiment was highly publicized in South Central Texas modeling after Mexican lancers, and the idea of serving as a lancer was very popular among Texans facing the possibility of induction into the infantry.
 The lances proved ineffective in battle and were replaced with carbine rifles in 1863.
+The lancer units in the US Civil War were often seen as romantic and idealized, but they were not always effective in combat.
+The lancer units were a part of the larger cavalry system, which included both mounted and dismounted units, and both side played a role in the strategic and tactical maneuvers of the post-Napoleonic war.

 The Franco-Prussian War of 1870 saw the extensive deployment of cavalry armed with lances on both sides.
 While the opportunities for decisive use of this weapon proved infrequent during the actual conflict, the entire cavalry corps (93 regiments of hussars, dragoons, cuirassiers, and uhlans) of the post-war Imperial German Army subsequently adopted the lance as a primary weapon.
 After 1893 the standard German cavalry lance was made of drawn tubular steel, covered with clear lacquer and with a hemp hand-grip.
 At 3.58 m it was the longest version then in use.

 The Austrian cavalry had included regiments armed with lances since 1784.
 In 1884, the lance ceased to be carried either as an active service or parade weapon.
 However the eleven Uhlan regiments continued in existence until 1918, armed with the standard cavalry sabre.